milanbede/divlink/README.md

 # Divine Link

-A gentle path to solace and spiritual wisdom.

-Divine Link is a modern, intuitive interface to the Word of God, designed to reach the brokenhearted and the curious.
-With natural language queries and a focus on comfort and clarity, Divine Link connects you to Scripture when you need it most.
+Find hope, comfort, and guidance in the Word of God.

+Divine Link is your personalized gateway to Scripture, crafted to bring solace to the brokenhearted, answers to the curious, and encouragement to all seeking spiritual connection.
+Whether you're navigating life's challenges or simply exploring faith, Divine Link offers:

+- Intuitive natural language search: Ask in your own words and discover relevant Bible passages.
+- AI-curated insights: Hand-selected verses and passages that speak to the heart.
+- Random Psalm feature: Draw daily inspiration from the timeless poetry of the Psalms.
+- Lightweight, hassle-free experience: No installation—just open your browser and begin your journey.

 Live Demo
 https://bible.bedeai.com

-Key Features
-- Find comforting and inspiring Bible passages with simple, natural language.
-- Discover context-rich verses handpicked by an AI powered by LLMs.
-- Random Psalm feature for daily reflection.
+How It Works
+1. Pour out your heart: Type in your thoughts, struggles, or questions.
+2. Receive guidance: Our AI-powered guide connects you to the most meaningful verses.
+3. Reflect and grow: Meditate on the passages that resonate with you.

-Get Started
+Get Started Now
-Visit the Live Demo above, type what’s on your heart, and let Divine Link guide you—no installation required.
+Visit the Live Demo, share what’s on your mind, and let Divine Link illuminate your path.

+Contribute & Develop
-For development setup, contribution guidelines, and advanced configuration, see DEVELOPMENT.md.
+For setup instructions, contribution guidelines, and detailed developer notes, see DEVELOPMENT.md.

 License
-Licensed under the terms described in LICENSE.txt.
-The King James Version (KJV) texts in this repository are in the public domain.
+This project is licensed under the terms described in LICENSE.txt.
+King James Version (KJV) texts included here are in the public domain.